victor-azevedo/front-mywallet/README.md

 ## Deploy

-You can access the deploy [here](https://victor-dev-mywallet.vercel.app)
+You can access the deploy [here](https://victor-dev-mywallet.vercel.app).
+Please note that, as it is a free deployment, there might be a longer loading time when starting the application ⏳.
+We appreciate your patience 🙏!

 ## How to run